yoyurec/logseq-awesome-styler/README.md

 ## Usage
 ### Marketplace
-This theme and bullet threading is available in the Marketplace.
+This theme is available on the Marketplace.

 ![](./screenshots/market.png)